 David Lambert, Editorial Director, Author.
-David is the author of eleven published books.
+David is the author of twelve published books.
 He has received numerous awards for magazine articles and short stories published in such places as Virtue, Moody, Story, Christian Parenting Today, Sweet Sixteen, Decision, Montana Magazine, Campus Life, Outreach, and many other periodicals.
 David has an M.F.A. in fiction writing from the University of Montana.
 He has held a variety of positions in publishing, spending eighteen years as an acquiring editor at Zondervan, most of that time as executive editor for fiction, and more recently, three years as senior fiction editor at Howard Books, a division of Simon & Schuster.
-David and his wife Cindy work through their own company, Lambert Editorial. email@example.com
+David and his wife Cindy work through Lambert Editorial.

 Dave will be taking 15-minute one-to-one appointments.

 Dave and Cindy Lambert—Lambert Editorial

 Limit: 25 registrants

 Prerequisite: Complete and bring with you a working proposal.
 Once you've registered, you can download the template for the fiction or non-fiction book proposal.